Read full article Know Before You Go – River & Small Ship Cruising to learn more.

 - Korcula island tour with olive oil and wine tasting

-After breakfast it’s time to bid your crew goodbye as you disembark and continue your journey with a suitcase full of memories.
-(B)
+After breakfast, it’s time to bid your wonderful crew goodbye as you disembark and transfer to the airport for your flights home!

 The M/Y Prestige is classified as 5-star and is 160 ft. long, 29.5 ft. wide, with a cruising speed of 10 NM.
 The ship is new, built in 2015 to new EU Solis standards with full radar and navigation systems.
 The maximum passenger capacity is 42/44 persons, serviced by a Crew of 7 and an on board English speaking Cruise Manager (8).
 The spacious cabins feature twin/double beds, private bathrooms with showers and hair dryers, LCD flat screen TV’s, safe deposit boxes, telephones (for on ship communication), efficient closet space and are fully air conditioned.
 Low deck cabins have portholes.
 Main deck cabins have small windows, some that open.
-Some cabins can accommodate a third bed and can be used as triples.
 The ship features an experienced Captain and a vivacious young crew that exudes a laid back ambiance while providing high end personalized service that will satisfy even the most demanding customers!

 Ship Details: Built in 2015, 22 cabins, 42/44 passengers, Beam 29.5 feet,Length 160 feet Restaurant,Lounge, Sun Deck and Pool